Archibald Hall: Arrest

 Hall and Kitto placed Donald's body in the boot of a car and again drove to Scotland to carry out another burial.
 However, Hall had made Kitto replace the car's number plate which contained three 9s, because he believed it was unlucky: this meant the tax disc and the number plate did not match.
 The wintry weather made driving hazardous, and so on reaching North Berwick in East Lothian, they decided to check into the Blenheim House Hotel on the north side of the High Street overnight to lessen their chances of being in an accident.

 However, the shifty movements of Hall and Kitto made the hotelier suspicious and, worried about whether he would be paid for their stay, he called the police as a precaution.
-When they arrived, they realized the tax disc and number plate did not match and took Kitto and Hall in for questioning.
+When they arrived, they realised the tax disc and number plate did not match and took Kitto and Hall in for questioning.
 They then took the car to the police station (only 200 yards away, and on the same side of the High Street) where they made the discovery of Donald's body in the boot.

 Kitto was arrested but Hall escaped through a lavatory window.
 He was captured at a police roadblock in nearby Haddington.

 The police then made a connection between Hall's car and the registration number of a vehicle noted by a suspicious antiques dealer in Newcastle-under-Lyme, to whom two men had offered silver and china at a price well below its true value.
 The police traced the car to the Scott-Elliots' address in London and found the apartment robbed of many valuables and spattered with blood.
-This also linked with the murder of Coggle, whose body had already been found and who had been previously registered as a housekeeper for the Scott-Elliots.
+This is also linked with the murder of Coggle, whose body had already been found and who had been previously registered as a housekeeper for the Scott-Elliots.
 The police had evidence that three men (including a drugged Scott-Elliot) and a woman had stayed at a Scottish hotel for one night, but the following night only two men – Hall and Kitto – returned.

-Hall tried and failed to commit suicide while in custody, before revealing the whereabouts of the three buried victims.
+Hall survived a suicide attempt while in custody, before revealing the whereabouts of the three buried victims.
 In deep snow and bitterly cold weather, and with the media watching, police teams dug up the bodies of David Wright and Walter and Dorothy Scott-Elliot.
 They charged Hall and Kitto with five murders.